nkhil/price-drop-alerter/README.md

 ## Logging

 I've used pino as its a low overhead logger to log when requests are received and they finish processing to help debug issues in production.
+## Conventional commits

+This service uses conventional commits to be able to automatically create documentation / changelogs.

+## Deployment

+Requirements for the operations of this service are:

+> The API will be expected to handle a large number of requests coming from other micro-services hosted within AWS.
+The volume of this traffic will fluctuate heavily throughout the day.

+Firstly, I'd recommend a comprehensive CI/CD pipeline (eg: Github actions) be added to ensure changes made can be integrated and deployed regularly.

+As the API gets a highly variable number of requests, it's important that we're able to scale the service up and down based on the number of requests.

+I'd recomment the services use Helm along with Amazon EKS (AWS's managed kubernetes service) with a service mesh (eg: Istio) in the clusters.
+Kubernetes will allow us to declaratively set a threshold, as well as a minimum, maximum and threshold for the service.

+For eg: Initially, price-drop-alerter can be deployed with a minimum of 3 pods / instances.
+We can defer to EKS to load balance and distribute the incoming requests between the pods.
+We can now set a CPU usage threshold (for instance, 70%) that will auto-scale the services, with maximum pods configured (for eg: initially this can be set to 5 pods).
+This will ensure that we can scale horizontally, and be able to scale down during less-busy periods.

+Note: Before being deployed to prod, we will need to load test the service (for eg: using Locust) to ensure that our k8s config (min 3 pods / max 5 pods) is capable of handling the number of requests we're expecting.